oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * Added clarification on use of authroization code binding when using DPoP with the authorization challenge endpoint.
 * Removed ash claim to simplify DPoP binding with auth_session value.
+* Fixed how "redirect to web" mechanism works with PKCE.

 -01